earthlab/earthlab.github.io/_posts/courses/earth-analytics-python/04-spatial-data/in-class/2018-02-05-spatial08-spatial-joins-python.md

                          regions_agg,
                          how="inner",
                          op='intersects')

-# Notice once you have joins the data - you have attributes from the regions_object (ie the region)
+# Notice once you have joins the data - you have attributes
-# attached to each road feature
+# from the regions_object (i.e. the region) attached to each road feature
 roads_region[["featurecla", "index_right", "ALAND"]].head()
 ```